microsoft/vscode-cmake-tools/docs/tasks.md

         "detail": "CMake template configure task"
     }
 ```
+You can modify "preset" option with your chosen configure preset name.
 Note: When running this task, the configure settings defined in CMakeUserPresets.json/CMakePresets.json will be used.